 When needed, a bowl can be placed on it and set to 0, by pressing the tare button.
 Anything added to the bowl that weighs over a gram will register on the display.

-When you need a scale that will weigh larger amounts, a fish scale, with a capacity of your choice, will make weighing easy.
+When you need a scale that will be weighing larger amounts, a fish scale, with a capacity of your choice, will make weighing your harvest an easy task.

 Spray Bottles: For foliar feeding, spraying hydrogen peroxide to sterilize items, other similar jobs, spray bottles come in handy.